ValyrianTech/HexGlobe/README.md

 - Calibrated hexagon map images with precise alignment
 - Transformation pipeline for correcting map projection distortion
 - Visual calibration aids for verification and debugging
+- "Go To" navigation for direct access to locations by H3 index or address

 ## Technology Stack